 Life after Sport:

 Since retiring from Gymnastics in 2002, Craig set up his own company which aims to help people reach their goals and dreams and achieve their own "PB" Personal Best.
 Still involved with gymnastics, Craig is a qualified High Performance men’s gymnastics coach.
-No stranger to television and radio, Craig has appeared as a ‘‘Mystery Guest’’ on the BBC’s ‘‘They Think It’s All Over’’, performed back flips for Kylie Minogue and most recently has commentated on gymnastics for BBC radio 5Live and BBC Sport covering World championships, Commonwealth and the London 2012 and Rio 2016 Olympic Games.Craig's biggest breakthrough in television was being a Judge on BBC One's Saturday night Gymnastics entertainment show "TUMBLE" in the summer of 2014
+No stranger to television and radio, Craig has appeared as a ‘‘Mystery Guest’’ on the BBC’s ‘‘They Think It’s All Over’’, performed back flips for Kylie Minogue and has commentated on gymnastics for BBC radio 5Live and BBC Sport covering World championships, 2014 & 2018 Commonwealth Games and the London 2012 and Rio 2016 Olympic Games.Craig's biggest breakthrough in television was being a Judge on BBC One's Saturday night Gymnastics entertainment show "TUMBLE" in the summer of 2014

 Inspire a generation:

 Craig is committed to inspire and work with the next generation and works as an athlete mentor for the Youth Sport Trust, Dame Kelly Holmes Trust, Sporting Champions, SportMakers Ambassador, Creating Excellence,Inspired Exchange, Keynote Educational,Raise the Bar, 21st Century Legacy, and Street Games.

 If you are looking for an energetic, inspiring speaker with lots of entertaining stories and some great key messages then Craig is the man for you.